 Along the Upper West Side there's the New York Historical Society, the American Museum of Natural History and the Planetarium - all of which are located along Central Park West between 75th and 85th Streets.

 In Midtown there's the Museum of Modern Art.

 In the photo to your right is one of the sculpture galleries in the Frick Museum at 70th Street and Fifth Avenue along Central Park East.

 Dance, Theater & Music In Manhattan & NYC - Columbus Day Weekend

 Click here to view the Theatre section of the Manhattan Events Calendar to see what's doing this Columbus Day weekend theater in Manhattan NYC.

 Just north of Columbus Circle, Lincoln Center is the home of many wonderful musical and dance performances.
-At the north end of the Upper West Side is Columbia University which largely operates in its own world, but has many cultural events going and frequently they're also available to the public.
+At the north end of the Upper West Side is Columbia University which largely operates in its own world, but hosts many cultural events and some are also available to the public.